sebastiantoh/tp/docs/UserGuide.md

 **Additional Examples**:
-* `meeting stats` will return the number of meetings whose start date is in the October 2020 if the current month is October and the current year is 2020.
+* `meeting stats` will return the number of meetings whose start date is in the October 2020 if the current month and year is October 2020.
 * `meeting stats m/8 y/2020` will return the number of meetings whose start date is in August 2020.
-* `meeting stats 3` will return a bar chart containing the number of meetings whose start date is within June 2020, July 2020 and August 2020 respectively if the current month is August and the current year is 2020.
+* `meeting stats 3` will return a bar chart containing the number of meetings whose start date is within June 2020, July 2020 and August 2020 respectively if the current month and year is August 2020.

 ### Reminders